dfinity/examples/motoko/invoice-canister/docs/bounty-task-checklist.md

 They can be originally found at [BNT-2: Invoice Canister #2](https://github.com/dfinity/grant-rfps/issues/2).

 This was created to make it easier to know what needed to be done as to verify everything has been completed.
-It should probably be removed before merging.

 All the referenced line numbers should be correct to within one or two lines (some revisions were completed after this was "finally" drafted).